View Transitions API: Smooth DOM Animations in JavaScript

 });

 By default, the browser uses a crossfade — the old state fades out while the new state fades in.
-You can customise this with CSS pseudo-elements.
+You can customize this with CSS pseudo-elements that the browser generates during the transition.

 Every transition creates pseudo-elements that you can target: